Machine Space I: Weak exponentials and quantification over compact spaces: Background

 We have seen that verifiable properties are closed under finite conjunctions and arbitrary disjunctions.
 Identifying logically equivalent propositions and ordering the equivalence classes by logical entailment we obtain a lattice.
 This is the Lindenbaum--Tarski algebra for the logic.
 For the conjunctions and disjunctions to behave as expected, we require that this lattice is distributive.
 This motivates the following definition.

-\begin{definition} A \emph{frame} is a complete lattice which satisfies the distributivity law A \emph{locale} $X$ is formally the same thing as a frame, but is thought of as being the abstract space that has the corresponding frame $\O X$ as its lattice of opens. \end{definition}
+\begin{defi} A \emph{frame} is a complete lattice which satisfies the distributivity law A \emph{locale} $X$ is formally the same thing as a frame, but is thought of as being the abstract space that has the corresponding frame $\O X$ as its lattice of opens. \end{defi}

-Of course, the open sets of any topological space form a frame under intersection and union, though there are also non-spatial examples.
+Of course, the open sets of any topological space form a frame under intersection and union.
+Examples of this form are called \emph{spatial}.
+There are also non-spatial examples (such as complete atomless Boolean algebras).

 We can also describe continuous functions from this perspective.
 Since the preimage of an open is an open, every continuous function induces a function between the lattices of open sets but in the opposite direction.
 From set-theoretic properties of preimages, we see that this map preserves finite meets and arbitrary joins.
 Thus, we define a locale morphism as follows.